-The Namibia Licensed Property includes six licensed blocks, namely 1719, 1720, 1721, 1819, 1820 and 1821 (all of the Namibia Licence), with a total area of approximately 6.3 million acres (25,341.33 km).
-The Botswana Licensed Property includes the Botswana Licence of approximately 1.88 million acres (7,592 km) in size.
-Both licences are located within the Okavango River Basin.
-The terrain is flat to slightly rolling.
 Summer is from October to April and temperatures range from 20° C to 34° C during these months.
 Average winter temperatures range between 18°C and 22°C. The average annual rainfall varies from 350mm in the central interior and 700mm in the Caprivi Strip.
 The rainy season is from October until April.
-Paved and gravel roads exist on the Namibia Licensed Property and the Botswana Licensed Property and paved roads are present from the Namibia Licensed Property to the capital Windhoek and to the port at Walvis Bay.
-It is 225 kilometres from the Namibia Licensed Property to the railhead at Grootfontein, which connects to Walvis Bay.
-There is an airport on the Namibia Licensed Property with connections to the other Namibia airports including Windhoek.
-Road access to the Botswana Licensed Property is by paved road from the Namibia Licensed Property in the Caprivi Strip, or by paved and gravel roads from Gaborone, the capital of Botswana.
+Paved and gravel roads exist on the Namibia Licenced Property (as defined below) and paved roads are present from the Namibia Licenced Property to the capital Windhoek and to the port at Walvis Bay.
+It is 225 kilometres from the Namibia Licenced Property to the railhead at Grootfontein, which connects to Walvis Bay.
+There is an airport on the Namibia Licenced Property with connections to the other Namibia airports including Windhoek.